When to Start Antiretroviral Therapy

 - People with HIV should start ART as soon as possible.
 In people with HIV who have the following conditions, it's especially important to start ART right away: pregnancy, AIDS, certain HIV-related illnesses and coinfections, and early HIV infection.
 (Early HIV infection is the period up to 6 months after infection with HIV.)

-- Before starting ART, people with HIV discuss the importance of medication adherence—taking HIV medicines every day and exactly as prescribed—with their health care provider.
+- Before starting ART, people with HIV should discuss the importance of medication adherence—taking HIV medicines every day and exactly as prescribed—with their health care provider.

 When is it time to start taking HIV medicine?